optuna/optuna/README.md

 ## Examples

-Examples can be found in in [optuna/optuna-examples](https://github.com/optuna/optuna-examples).
+Examples can be found in [optuna/optuna-examples](https://github.com/optuna/optuna-examples).

 ## Integrations